OUR TEAM OF EXPERTS

 Wayne is recognized by his peers in the tourism industry as a social scientist based on his research in the study of “Innerism”, which calls for the economic and community development inclusion of citizens.

-Chief Operating Officer and Co-founder
+Chief Financial Officer and Project Director

 Lynn has spent the majority of her professional career in Human Resources Management, in Memphis, TN where she served as a Vice-President, Director and Manager.
 Her experience includes work at Universal Life Insurance Company, United American of Tennessee (Omnicare Health Plan) and the Home Depot.
 She also gained experience in Volunteer Management having served as Director of Volunteer Services at St. Jude Children’s Research Hospital, Volunteer Manager at Meharry-Hubbard Hospital in Nashville TN and Volunteer Coordinator for Meals on Wheels, a program of the Metropolitan Inter- Faith Association in Memphis.
 While Lynn was Director of Volunteer Services at St. Jude, hospital volunteers were presented the second Points of Light Award from former President George Herbert Walker Bush.
 The International Volunteers also won a Volunteers of the Year Award, presented by the Volunteer Center of Memphis.